Amazon launches AWS instances powered by Habana’s AI accelerator chip

 The DL1 instances will sit alongside Amazon’s AWS Trainium hardware, a custom accelerator set to become available to AWS customers this year.
 As for Habana, the company says it’s working on its next-generation Gaudi2 AI, which takes the Gaudi architecture from 16 nanometers to 7 nanometers.

 DL1 instances are available for purchase as on-demand Instances, with savings plans, as reserved instances, or as spot instances.
-They’re currently available in the US East (N. Virginia) and US West (Oregon) AWS Regions.
+They’re currently available in the US East (N. Virginia) and US West (Oregon) AWS regions.

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: